vanitha2601/tradingApplication/README.md

 scaling to hundreds over time.

 **Integration:** The application should be a running service with a single HTTP endpoint for receiving the 'signal'.

+# Signal Handling

+The application can receive signals through an HTTP endpoint and pass them to the appropriate Algo action.

+# Setup
+**Prerequisites**
+Java 8 or higher
+Maven or Gradle (for dependency management)

+**Dependencies**
+Spark Framework for HTTP handling